algernon-A/PlopTheGrowables/Properties/LatestChangelog.md

-- Reset building levelling progress when applying historical status.
+- Add additional validation checks when adding or removing historical status.